-As with all your other networking endeavours, you should be researching each event.
+As with all your other networking endeavors, you should be researching each event.
 Who is the audience and what is their purpose for being there – set yourself goals and outcomes to focus your time when you’re actually there.

 Identify 5 Job Sites

-Getting down to the nitty gritty of job hunting, you should be identifying at least five job boards or job aggregator sites that display relevant jobs.
+Getting down to the nitty-gritty of job hunting, you should be identifying at least five job boards or job aggregator sites that display relevant jobs.

-What you might find useful, if you’re in the UK, Ireland or the USA, is the relevant GetReskilled jobs board for your area:
+What you might find useful if you’re in the UK, Ireland or the USA, is the relevant GetReskilled jobs board for your area:

 - GetReskilled’s Irish Jobs Board